irene2024hub/PAYMENT-METHOD-DATA/README.md

 **Additional Recommendations**:
 •	**Customer Feedback: Collect and analyze customer feedback to gain insights into their preferences, pain points, and suggestions for improvement**.
 •	**Product Analysis: Identify which products or categories are driving the highest order values and focus on expanding or promoting these areas**.
-•	M**arketing Strategies: Use the insights to refine your marketing strategies, focusing on high-value customers, preferred pricing points, and popular payment methods**.
+•	**Marketing Strategies: Use the insights to refine your marketing strategies, focusing on high-value customers, preferred pricing points, and popular payment methods**.